MomsFriendlyDevCo/Momsronomicon/README.md

 * Understand makefiles
 * Have strong communication skills

 **Branching**

-MFDC doesn't yet have an official position on branching, but its often helpful when making significant system changes to branch the system with Git, achieve the changes and then remerge them back into the main branch. _However_, make sure all the developers on the project understand this, lack of familiarity with branching by a junior developer will cause merry hell.
+MFDC doesn't have an official position on branching, but its often helpful when making significant system changes to branch the system with Git, achieve the changes and then remerge them back into the main branch. _However_, make sure all the developers on the project understand this, lack of familiarity with branching by a junior developer will cause merry hell.

 **Initial deployment**